whaynes/STCW23/jekyll/_assessments/OICEW-9-1B.md

 <tr><td>

 {% capture behavior %}
-{% do Identify, identify %} and {% do Describe, describeequipment %} the visible components of the msd and lift station
+{% do identify, Identify %} and {% do describeequipment, Describe %} the visible components of the msd and lift station
 {% endcapture %}
 {{ behavior | markdownify }}